 - Candice tells us that they will release a course soon: 16 full weeks with test, vocabulary, and certificate of completion and release for individuals and groups same time.
 I’m also adding a bonus option for faith based groups to be able to discuss.
 That delayed my full release a week or two.
 What if we have your listeners email me for 10% off available through November 30th.
 Contact us: https://www.bulliedbrokenredeemed.com/contact-us/

-- Video training for students of various ages on understanding Gen Z bullying
+- More video training for students of various ages on understanding Gen Z bullying

 - Accompanying materials with activities, role plays, tools for interaction and advocacy, tools for healing